Silver Price per Ounce Today

 Taxes, Tariffs, and Import/Export Regulations

 For instance, some countries may impose higher taxes or tariffs on imported precious metals like silver.
-This increases the overall cost of acquiring physical silver within those regions compared to areas with more favorable tax policies.
+This increases the overall cost of acquiring physical silver within those regions compared to areas with more favourable tax policies.

 Global Demand and Dealer Premiums